Q3 results: Jewellery firm RGL profit jumps 36% to ₹33 crore | Company Business News

 RGL has eight manufacturing units across Mumbai, Bhavnagar and Dubai and employs more than 150 jewellery designers with expertise in global fashion trends across the US, the UK, Hong Kong and Dubai.

-Disclaimer: This story is based on PTI feed, and is for educational purposes only.
+Disclaimer: This story is for educational purposes only.
 The views and recommendations expressed are those of individual analysts or broking firms, not Mint.
 We advise investors to consult with certified experts before making any investment decisions, as market conditions can change rapidly and circumstances may vary.